dotnet/corefx/Documentation/coding-guidelines/breaking-changes.md

 * Correcting behavior in a subtle corner case

-As with type 2 changes, these require judgment: what is reasonable and what’s not?
+As with changes in bucket 2, these require judgment: what is reasonable and what's not?

 ## Bucket 4: Clearly Non-Public
 *Changes to surface area or behavior that is clearly internal or non-breaking